CSharpBasicsHristoKirov/ProgramiraneEPPAlgoritmi/README.md

 1. Sets.
 2. Numbers.
 3. Integer division and remainder.
-Number of digits in _a_, _a_ от _Ν_.
+Number of digits in _a_, _a_ from _Ν_.
 4. Sum and Product notations.
 5. Exponent, Logarithm and roots.
-6. Factoriel.
+6. Factorial.
 Recurent functions.
 7. Fill matrix diagonal.
 8. Fill matrix in spiral.
 9. Number of digits of product and natural number.